exasol/release-droid/doc/design.md

 ### GR Provides Current Version
 `dsn~gr-provides-current-version~1`

-The `GitRepository` detects and provides a current project's version.
+The `GitRepository` detects a current project's version depending on a project's programming language and project's structure.

 Covers: